zane-abbud/DS4002-Case-Study/README.md

 1. Read `Hook.pdf` to understand the case study scenario and your role.
 2. Review `Rubric.pdf` to understand the task, criteria, and expected final product.
+3. Open `Supplemental_Materials/` to access the dataset instructions, scripts, references, and background materials.
-3. Open the dataset or dataset instructions in the `Data/` folder.
+4. Follow the dataset instructions to download or locate the fake/real news dataset.
-4. Run or review the code in the `Scripts/` folder.
+5. Run or review the project scripts or notebooks provided in `Supplemental_Materials/`.
-5. Review the materials in the `Supplemental_Materials/` folder for background readings, references, and method explanations.
+6. Reproduce the major workflow steps: data preparation, EDA, TF-IDF feature extraction, logistic regression modeling, and evaluation.
-6. Use the supplemental references to better understand text classification, TF-IDF, logistic regression, and model evaluation.
+7. Use the supplemental readings and documentation to better understand fake news detection, text classification, TF-IDF, logistic regression, and model interpretation.
-7. Create your own final report, notebook, or slide deck explaining the reproduced project.
+8. Create your own final report, notebook, or slide deck explaining the reproduced project.

 ## Expected Student Deliverable